Smooth sailing seen for Biden Ukraine ambassador pick in U.S. Senate | Politics

 Smooth sailing seen for Biden Ukraine ambassador pick in U.S. Senate

-U.S. President Joe Biden's nominee to be the next ambassador to Ukraine, veteran diplomat Bridget Brink, is expected to easily win confirmation to a crucial position that has been vacant for nearly three years, Senate aides said.
-The Senate Foreign Relations Committee scheduled Brink's confirmation hearing for Tuesday, just two weeks after Biden sent her nomination to the Senate.
+U.S. President Joe Biden's nominee to be the next ambassador to Ukraine, veteran diplomat Bridget Brink, was expected to easily win confirmation to a crucial position that has been vacant for three years after a smooth confirmation hearing on Tuesday.

-U.S. President Joe Biden's nominee to be the next ambassador to Ukraine, veteran diplomat Bridget Brink, is expected to easily win confirmation to a crucial position that has been vacant for nearly three years, Senate aides said.
+U.S. President Joe Biden's nominee to be the next ambassador to Ukraine, veteran diplomat Bridget Brink, was expected to easily win confirmation to a crucial position that has been vacant for three years after a smooth confirmation hearing on Tuesday.
+The Senate Foreign Relations Committee held Brink's hearing just two weeks after Biden sent her nomination to the Senate, underscoring the desire from both Biden's Democrats and Republicans to send an ambassador to support Ukrainian President Volodomyr Zelenskiy as he faces Russia's invasion.

-Yovanovitch later testified in hearings as Trump faced impeachment on charges of withholding military aid in order to put pressure on Ukrainian President Volodomyr Zelenskiy to investigate Biden, seen as Trump's most likely opponent in the 2020 election.
-The Democratic-led House of Representatives impeached Trump.
-He was found not guilty in the Republican-led Senate.
+Brink said that, if confirmed, she would seek to reopen the U.S. Embassy in Ukraine "as soon as possible.
+The top U.S. diplomats to Ukraine returned to Kyiv only on Sunday, an important step toward the resumption of a full U.S. presence in Kyiv, after leaving ahead of the invasion due to security concerns.

-Biden and Congress have been ramping up support for Zelenskiy's government since Russia invaded Ukraine in late February.
 Congressional leaders on Monday agreed to rush nearly $40 billion in additional aid - much of it military assistance - to Kyiv.
+The House of Representatives was due to vote on the aid later on Tuesday, and the Senate was to follow suit within days.
+The post in Kyiv has been vacant since Trump recalled then-U.S. ambassador to Ukraine Marie Yovanovitch in May 2019.

-Aides said they did not expect that lawmakers from either party would want to deprive Zelenskiy of an ambassador in the midst of the war.
+Yovanovitch later testified as Trump faced impeachment on charges of withholding military aid to put pressure on Zelenskiy to investigate Biden, seen as Trump's most likely opponent in the 2020 election.
+The Democratic-led House impeached Trump.
+He was found not guilty in the Republican-led Senate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)